sfajfer/Master-of-Gu/chapters/11-Combat.md

 Select an enemy of equal or lesser size in an adjacent square.
 Roll an opposed **Athletics** test against them.
 If you win, The creature is *restrained* and now occupies the same square as you while *restrained* in this way.
 Whenever you move, make an **Athletics** test with a +10 penalty for every 50 kilograms the grappled target weighs.
 On a success, you can move half your movement (rounded down).

 As a combat action, a grappled creature can attempt to break free, making an opposed **Athletics** test against the grappler.
 On a success, they break free.

-#### Multi-Weapon Fighting
-When wielding more than 1 weapon, you can make a number of melee attacks equal to the number of wielded weapons instead of just 1.
-If you elect to do so, all melee attacks made have a penalty equal to +(number of attacks * 10).
-You cannot wield more weapons than you have arms and hands.

 ### Absorb Primeval Stones
 On your turn, you can absorb the essence of a number of primeval stones equal to the number of hands you have.
 You must have one hand free for each stone being absorbed.